Emmanuel-Okyere/coffee_shop/README.md

 ## FRONTEND
 The frontend was developed with Typescript and Angular Framework.

-Each Stack has it own README file included so make reference to that.
+Each Stack has it own README file included so make reference to that for instructions on how to run the application.

 [Backend](https://github.com/Emmanuel-Okyere/coffee_shop/tree/main/backend)